mballard29/Effective-Electric-Vehicles/README.md

 ### Tools:
 * Written in LaTex using Overleaf
 * Data collected, cleaned, normalized using Python, mysql-connector module, and Jupyter Notebooks
-* Models and visualizations made using matplotlib
+* Exploratory data analysis completed and models and visualizations made using matplotlib and scikit-learn
 * Data stored in MySQL Workbench database

 Written 4/2023, Posted as a writing sample